jeffstang/biof501-pipeline_proteomics/README.md

 GSM7265453,Female,Il10,SRR24360643.sub,biol_rep_1
 GSM7265457,Female,Il10,SRR24360639.sub,biol_rep_2
 ```
 - `cellchatv2_mouseLRI.rda`: CellChatDB v2 LRI annotations in an R Data File.
-When read in, it is a list of ligands and their corresponding list of receptors (list of lists).
+When read in, it is a list of ligands and their corresponding list of receptors (in a list of lists format).

-- `CellChatDB_preprocess.R`: not covered in this demo but is an Rscript provided that details how the database was cleaned up and transformed.
+- `CellChatDB_preprocess.R`: **not covered in this demo** but in case there is interest, this is an Rscript details how the database was retrieved, cleaned up and transformed.

 `data/raw`:

 - The following fastq files are subsampled versions of **raw paired-end `fastq` files** initially downloaded from the Sequence Read Archive (SRA) of the following [BioProject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA964442).
-These are archived  transcriptomics sequencing results for mouse samples exposed to two ligand moleculars to stimulate an immune response, a control group, and a treatment group that combines 1 ligand with a drug that blocks activity of the ligands, measured across 3 time points (n=20).
+These are archived  transcriptomics sequencing results for mouse samples exposed to one of two ligand moleculars to stimulate an immune response, a control group, and a treatment group that combines 1 ligand with a drug that blocks activity of the ligands, measured across 3 time points (n=20).
 For this purpose of this demo, I selected 2 samples from control and 2 exposed to only IL-10.
 See `metadata.csv` for further details.
 - The original raw fastq were around 1.7 G per read file.
-These reads were subsampled using `seqtk`.
-For paired-end reads, it is recommended to set a seed to ensure that the pairing is kept.
+These reads were subsampled as mentioned above using `seqtk`.
+For paired-end reads, it is recommended in the documentation to set a seed to ensure that the pairing is kept.
 I set seed = 100 and subsampled on 1 million reads.

 <details>
-    <summary> Click here to see an example of how one fastq was generated. </summary>
+    <summary> Click here to see an example of how one fastq was generated using seqtk v1.4: </summary>

 ```bash
 seqtk sample -s100 SRR24360639_1.fastq.gz 1000000 | gzip > SRR24360639.sub_1.fastq.gz